Mihara/nimlike/README.md

 ;; By default, there is no limit to how many comments a given IP address may ;; leave per post.
 You can set it by uncommenting this value.
 ;comment_limit = 5

+;; You can disable the requirement for client certificates to leave a comment ;; by setting this option to true.
+By default it's false.
+;disable_certs = true

 [forbid]
 ;; A list, one per line, of URL regexps, leading slash excluded, on which comments